microsoft/Partner-Center-PowerShell/docs/help/Get-PartnerProductSku.md

 PS C:\> Get-PartnerProductSku -ProductId 'DZH318Z0BQ5S'
 ```

-Gets the available SKUs for the product with the identifier of DZH318Z0BQ5S.
+Gets the available SKUs for the specified product.

 ## PARAMETERS

 ### -CountryCode
-The country ISO2 code.
+The country on which to base the product.

 ```yaml
 Type: String